-The California Department of Social Services, (hereinafter referred to as the CONTRACTOR) agrees to provide to County of San Benito, (hereinafter referred to as COUNTY), Agency adoption services under the authority of Welfare and Institutions Code (W&IC), Section 16130 and in accordance with Title 22 California Code of Regulations (CCR), Sections 35127 through 35239.
+The contractor California Department of Social Services, (hereinafter referred to as the CONTRACTOR) agrees to provide to San Benito County, (hereinafter referred to as COUNTY), Agency adoption services under the authority of Welfare and Institutions Code (W&IC), Section 16130 and in accordance with Title 22 California Code of Regulations (CCR), Sections 35127 through 35239.
 The CONTRACTOR will provide the following adoption services:

-- A. Consult and review of children in out-of-home care who need concurrent planning services. - B. Assess and provide a written analysis of the adoptability of a child pursuant to W&IC, Section 361.5, 366.21 or 366.22. - C. Inform caregivers and birth families of provisions and availability of kinship adoptions, post adoption contact agreements and related services. - D. Provide relinquishment services for birth/legal parents who are considering the option of adoption. - E. Recruit prospective adoptive families, including families who fully support reunification goals, for children referred to the CONTRACTOR. - F. Complete adoption homestudies of prospective adoptive families, including requests for adoption homestudies through the Interstate Compact on the Placement of Children (ICPC). - G. Make preliminary assessments and written reports concerning the prospective adoptive parents for the W&IC, Section 366.26 hearing.
-The CONTRACTOR will provide testimony for contested hearings regarding the reports as requested by the COUNTY Counsel. - H. Match children with prospective adoptive families and place children for adoption. - I. Review and provide medical and social background information concerning a child and his or her birth parents to adoptive parents at the time of the adoptive placement. - J. Supervise adoptive placements until finalization and provide post adoptive placement services to families. - K. Establish and assess for Adoption Assistance Program (AAP) eligibility and benefits pursuant to governing laws and the COUNTY programs regarding AAP eligibility (i.e., W&IC, Sections 16115-16123 and Title 22 CCR, Section 35325 et seg). - L. Provide other appropriate and necessary adoption services as needed.
-II.
-The CONTRACTOR and COUNTY agree to coordinate efforts in the following areas:
+- A. Consult and review of children in out-of-home care who need permanence through adoption. - B. Assess and provide a written analysis of the adoptability of a child pursuant to W&IC, Section 361.5, 366.21 or 366.22. - C. Inform caregivers and birth families of provisions and availability of kinship adoptions, post adoption contact agreements and related services. - D. Provide relinquishment services for birth/legal parents who are considering the option of adoption. - E. Complete (for states specifically requiring) requests for adoption homestudies through the Interstate Compact on the Placement of Children (ICPC). - F. Make preliminary assessments and written reports concerning the prospective adoptive parents for the W&IC, Section 366.26 hearing.
+The CONTRACTOR will provide testimony for contested hearings regarding the reports as requested by the COUNTY Counsel. - G. Match and place children for adoption with an approved Resource Family (RF) approved by the COUNTY. - H. Review and provide medical and social background information concerning a child and his or her birth parents to adoptive parents at the time of the adoptive placement. - I. Supervise adoptive placements until finalization and provide post adoptive placement services to families. - J. Establish and assess for Adoption Assistance Program (AAP) eligibility and benefits pursuant to governing laws and the COUNTY programs regarding AAP eligibility (i.e., W&IC, Sections 16115-16123 and Title 22 CCR, Section 35325 et seq).

+K. Provide other appropriate and necessary adoption services as needed.